psorey/neighbors_maps/README.markdown

 ##To Do:##

-* administrators create new thematic maps dynamically ThemeMap model :map_layers,
+* administrators create new thematic maps dynamically
-  MapLayer model :map_entities,
+    - ThemeMap.rb  :map_layers, :options,
+    - MapLayer.rb  :map_entities, :options,
-  MapEntity model :entity_type (polygon, polyline, point), :point_list,
+    - MapEntity.rb :entity_type (polygon, polyline, point), :point_list,
+    - PolygonEntity << MapEntity, etc.
 * users create layers for these new thematic maps
-* more CAD-like drawing functions - Ruby MapEntity class hierarchy
+* more CAD-like drawing functions - implement in MapEntity class hierarchy
 * gemify the Mapserver/PostGIS functions
+* gemify the MapEntity classes
 * replace OpenLayers with Ruby Mapscript where possible, bypassing need to edit mapfiles by hand